-5.0 OPERATING INSTRUCTIONS (manual versions)
+5.0 OPERATING INSTRUCTIONS

-The pilot is visible through the left hand side of the front coal strip.
+The pilot is visible through the underside of the left hand front coal strip.
 Push in and turn the control knob to the SPARK position, and hold there for a few seconds.

 Continue turning anti-clockwise through the spark click to the PILOT light position, ensuring the pilot has lit.
 If not, return the knob clockwise, and repeat.